bbauska/JS-Programs/README.md

 <p><b>Generators:</b> Generators are special functions that allow pausing and
 resuming their execution at a specific point.
 They enable creating a custom lazy and iterative control flow.
-They are defined using the function&ast; keyword and use the yield statement to pause the function and return values.</p>
+They are defined using the function* keyword and use the yield statement to pause the function and return values.</p>

 <pre>